-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 Dave Huhn is a sheriff's deputy for Montezuma County, Colo., a stretch of sagebrush mesas and sandstone cliffs bordering Utah, Arizona and New Mexico, home to Mesa Verde National Park, where ancestral Puebloans' cliff dwellings still stand.

 Huhn specializes in the complex world of water law.
-His job has become more important in this region after a series of hot, dry summers have made farmers more desperate for water, and more willing to steal it, or go to battle over it.
+His job has become more important in this region after a series of hot, dry summers have made farmers more desperate for water, and more willing to steal it or go to battle over it.

 Their 86-year-old neighbor was beating him with a shovel.

-"It was a situation where you had two old timers that were very stubborn and very hard-headed," Huhn says, "and they were bound and determined to do it their way.
-And the other party was saying, 'No you won't.'"
+"It was a situation where you had two old-timers that were very stubborn and very hard-headed," Huhn says, "and they were bound and determined to do it their way.
+And the other party was saying, 'No you won't.' "

 They were fighting over water.